-- The regulation puts a lot of emphasis on recollecting explicit consent from the data • subject for allowing specific use of their personal data.
-Yet, as many organizations are transitioning to decentralized processing scenarios, industry is struggling to figure out how they must recollect such consent and how to enforce that there is no unauthorized usage by any of the involved processing actors. - Organizations must have a proactive approach with respect to safeguarding privacy and • data protection of the data subjects.
-The software engineering discipline has been recommending such approaches (when talking about data protection) and some changes in the development process have been recommended.
-Nonetheless, this requires a slow, behavioural change on all the development actors, hindering the adoption of such proactive approaches. - The GDPR empowers European citizens with new rights (such as the right to be forgotten, to be informed, to data portability, and to object) to have more control over their privacy.
-Yet, many organizations are struggling to fulfil a more essential requirement: finding all personal data linked to a data subject.
-Without the ability to effectively find this information, European citizens will not be able to make use of their rights.
+- The regulation puts a lot of emphasis on recollecting explicit consent from the data subject for allowing specific use of their personal data (sec.
+2.2.2 and 2.5.2).
+Yet, as many organizations are transitioning to decentralized processing scenarios (sec.
+3.2.1.1.1, 3.2.1.2.1 and 3.2.2.2.2), industry is struggling to figure out how they must recollect such consent (sec.
+3.2.1.2.3 and 3.2.2.1.1) and how to enforce that there is no unauthorized usage by any of the involved processing actors. - Organizations must have a proactive approach with respect to safeguarding privacy and data protection of the data subjects (sec.
+2.4.1).
+The software engineering discipline has been recommending such approaches (when talking about data protection) and some changes in the development process have been recommended (sec.
+3.1.1.1).

-The rise of IoT devices poses new privacy threats.
+Nonetheless, this requires a slow, behavioural change on all the development actors, hindering the adoption of such proactive approaches.

+- The GDPR empowers European citizens with new rights (such as the right to be forgotten, to be informed, to data portability, and to object) to have more control over their privacy.
+Yet, many organizations are struggling to fulfil a more essential requirement: finding all personal data linked to a data subject (sec.
+3.1, 3.2.1.1.1, 3.2.2.1.8 and 3.2.2.2.2).
+Without the ability to effectively find this information, European citizens will not be able to make use of their rights. - The rise of IoT devices poses new privacy threats (sec.
+3.2.1.1.3, 3.2.2.1.2, 3.2.2.1.4 and 3.2.2.2.1).
 Due to the proximity of the devices to the physical space surrounding data subjects, accurate behavioural profiles can be created (e.g. geolocation, driving behaviour, family members in a house) and automated decisions can have a direct impact on the data subject's environment (e.g. cutting off electricity).